DaMitti/views_competition_unibw_trees/README.md

 # CCEW Submission ViEWS Prediction Challenge 2023

 ## Overview

 This repository contains the code of the [Center for Crisis Early Warning (CCEW)](https://www.unibw.de/ciss-en/ccew) submission to the [ViEWS Prediction Challenge 2023](https://viewsforecasting.org/research/prediction-challenge-2023/) titled *Forests of UncertainT(r)ees: Using Tree-based Ensembles to Estimate Probability Distributions of Future Conflict*.

+Further information on the competition:

+Hegre et al. (Forthcoming).
+The 2023/24 ViEWS prediction competition. _Journal of Peace Research_, XXX.

 ## Introduction
 Forecasting conflict, especially at the subnational level, involves high uncertainty in point predictions, which hampers practical application.
 Our contribution addresses this by integrating distribution-specific models into conflict prediction pipelines to estimate probability distributions and by incorporating regional modeling to account for local conflict dynamics.